 These are the same mud creepers cooked in coconut milk I showed you earlier.
 You eat them with lime salt, chili, and fresh greens.
 They’re delicious.

 This looks like an oyster but it’s some type of large clam served in a cream sauce.

-Aside from the food, what I loved most about Vinh Khanh Street was the atmosphere.
+Aside from all the delicious Vietnamese food, what I loved most about Vinh Khanh Street was the atmosphere.
 You’re literally stuffing your face with delicious seafood while watching traffic whizz by.
-If you like seafood, then you absolutely need to have a meal here.

 Address: 534 Đường Vĩnh Khánh, phường 10, Quận 4, Hồ Chí Minh, Vietnam